-Short hairstyles are a great choice for curly thin hair.
-It’s not a secret that shorter hair will always look more voluminous, with a curly texture and layering multiplying your chances of getting instant volume by a thousand times.
+Layered hairstyles are a great choice for curly thin hair.
+It’s not a secret that shorter layers will always look more voluminous, with a curly texture and layering multiplying your chances of getting instant volume by a thousand times.

 Another trick you can use to get a fuller hair look is side parting.
 If you insist on long hair, consider a shoulder-length cut and give more volume to your thin curls by wearing them a bit messy.

 A short bob is a popular choice with curly girls whose hair texture is a bit on the thin side.
 Fair enough, since it provides your thin hair with plenty of bouncy volume.
 This lady has gone combo: apart from the shorter cut, she went for dark roots that are known for visually adding that stunning dimension and volume.